 They moved in the same circles and attended the same social events, but the friendship may have been closer.

-James spent time in England shortly before Lilian and Jo moved from there to Australia and within months of his return home and their immigration, they were attending the opera together.
+James spent time in England shortly before Lilian and Jo moved from there to Australia.
+Within months of his return home and their immigration, they were attending the opera together.

-Dr. Mayne died in 1939 and is buried in the family crypt at Toowong cemetery.
+Dr. James Mayne died in 1939 and is buried in the family crypt at Toowong cemetery.